 Special Activity Definition

-It is recommended that you turn in the application (PDF) a minimum of 60 days prior to the event, with a maximum of up to one year before the event.
+It is recommended that you turn in the Special Events Application (PDF) a minimum of 60 days prior to the event, with a maximum of up to one year before the event.
 No date is guaranteed nor permission granted until a special event permit is issued by the city manager’s office.
 Established on-going events will have priority on conflicting dates.

 Please keep in mind that depending on the type of event, some of the sections in this application may not be applicable; simply indicate that the section is non-applicable and continue to the next section.